Strong uniqueness for stochastic evolution equations in Hilbert spaces perturbed by a bounded measurable drift: Examples

-We have proved that non-uniqueness hold for all $x\in H$ such that $x_{1}$ satisfies $\left\vert x_{1}\right\vert <1/\lambda_{1}$.
-This set of initial conditions has positive $\mu$-measure, hence we have a class of examples of deterministic equations where non-uniqueness holds for a set of initial conditions with positive $\mu$-measure.
-Our theorem applies and state for $\mu$-a.e. such initial condition we have uniqueness by noise.
+We have proved that nonuniqueness holds for all $x\in H$ such that $x_{1}$ satisfies $\llvert x_{1}\rrvert<1/\lambda_{1}$.
+This set of initial conditions has positive $\mu$-measure; hence we have a class of examples of deterministic equations where nonuniqueness holds for a set of initial conditions with positive $\mu$-measure.
+Our theorem applies and states for $\mu$-a.e. such initial condition we have uniqueness by noise.